sweng-epfl/public/exercises/design-patterns-ui/exercises/ex3/README.md

-# Exercise 3
+# Exercise 3 (Proxy)
-After quitting your job at the bank, you are now an owner of a Computer shop.
-Your shop sells only `PC`s and `Server`s.
-Each `PC` and each `Server` has a RAM, an HDD and a GPU.
-However, RAMs for servers can not be used for PCs.
-This also applies for HDDs and GPUs.
-You want to create a lot of PCs/Servers with the same configuration (i.e. same RAM, HDD and GPU).
-Use the Abstract Factory design pattern to do this.
+People use your application to read and write to files (look at the `App` class).
+You notice that users are able to access highly confidential files.

+Use the **proxy design pattern** to restrict access to all the files that contain the word "sensitive" in their filename.
+Do so by creating a `ProxyFile` class.
+Then, execute the `main` method from the `App` class and see what happens (```gradle run```).